-Award-Winning Teacher Shares No-Cost Indoor Activities That Build Babies’ Brains
+Award-Winning Teacher Shares Indoor Activities for Babies

 “The important thing is to show your baby how excited you are to teach them something new,” Fisher said.
 “You just have to be down at their level and make lots of eye contact.
 Talk to your baby about what you’re doing and ask questions.
-It’s okay if they can’t answer you yet—it’s all about the interactions you have while you’re exploring and learning together.”
+It’s okay if they can’t answer you yet.
+It’s all about the interactions you have while you’re exploring and learning together.”

 Everyone Belongs In Our Circle